Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 If you have been arrested and booked at the Orleans Parish Prison, it is important that you have the best New Orleans criminal defense attorney that can represent you.
 It doesn’t matter if it is a misdemeanor or a felony, you need a criminal defense attorney that knows his onion to represent you.

 It is common to see those that have been charged with misdemeanor taking the case for granted.
 They feel that they may walk, do community service or do a few months in jail.
 It is important to note that there is a thin line between both crimes.
 Someone that has been arraigned for a misdemeanor can have his crime bumped up to a felony if evidence exists to prove it.
 Sometimes, the evidence could be gotten from the words that the accused mistakenly uttered.
 To prevent you from worsening your case and digging a deeper hole yourself, you need help.
-It doesn't matter where you may be, whether in a Correctional facility or at home, you need Carl Barkemeyer, a Criminal Defense Attorney to represent you.
-You can contact us for your free phone meeting or consultation.
+It doesn’t matter where you may be, whether in a Correctional facility or at home, you need the Barkemeyer Law Firm to represent you.
+You can contact us by calling 504-226-2299.

 We will analyze your case, look at the evidence, do our investigating and do other things to represent you.
 We try to negotiate deals if necessary.